America uses a disproportionate share of

 It is very hard to quantify what overall

-percentage drop in oil consumption there would be in USA when it enters
+percentage drop in oil consumption there will be in USA due to the

-recession, let alone if it were tipped into depression.
+recession, let alone if it tips into depression.
 In the 1973 oil

 shock some countries experienced a 17% drop in oil consumption.
 This is